 - 1. All non-residential areas and residential units must have their own separate heating and air conditioning systems. - 2.
 Through the wall HVAC units are prohibited in all but Studio, Efficiency and SRO units.
 They are allowed in laundry rooms and management offices where provided. - 3.
 HVAC interior air handlers must be enclosed from return air grille to blower motor/filter. - 4.
-The use of duct board is prohibited. - 5.
+The use of duct board is prohibited.
+Galvanized metal must be used for plenums and mixing boxes. - 5.
 Connections in duct system must be sealed with mastic and fiberglass mesh. - 6.
-All openings in duct work at registers and grills must be covered after installation to keep out debris during construction. - 7.
-Fresh air returns must be a minimum of 12" above the floor. - 8.
+All openings in duct work at registers and grills must be covered after installation to keep out debris during construction.

+- 7. Fresh air returns must be a minimum of 12 inches above the floor. - 8.
 Electric mechanical condensate pumps are not allowed. - 9.
 Supply ducts in unconditioned attics must be insulated with an R-8 or greater value. - 10.
 Range hoods and micro-hoods must be vented to the exterior of the building with hard duct, using the shortest possible run.
-As an alternative to hard ducting the range hood to the exterior, hard wired dehumidifiers must be installed in the mechanical closet.

-- 11. All hub drains serving HVAC condensate lines must be piped to the outside.
+As an alternative to hard ducting the range hood to the exterior, hard wired dehumidifiers must be installed in the mechanical closet. - 11.
+All hub drains serving HVAC condensate lines must be piped to the outside.
 Piping to the sanitary sewer is not allowed unless a primed p-trap is installed. - 12.
-Exterior clothes dryer vents must be mechanically secured to siding and/or brick veneers.
+Exterior exhaust vents must be mechanically secured to siding and/or brick veneers. - 13.
+Total dryer vent run may not exceed 35 feet, including deductions for elbows.